ElbowSpaceUK/origin-engine/DOCNOTES.md

 ### Registering a stub file

 For your stub to be usable, you need to register it.
-Registration is normally done with the `\App\Core\Stubs\Stubs` class.
+Registration is normally done with the `\OriginEngine\Stubs\Stubs` class.

 For now, this can be done in the stubs folder in this directory, and registered in the `AppServiceProvider`.
 // TODO Where this should be done